Skip to main content

 Grief is a natural response to change.

 Grief can be present any time a person is adjusting to a new reality.
-While often associated with bereavement, grief can also be present in many healthcare and life contexts, including illness, injury, and life transitions.
+While often associated with bereavement (death-related loss), grief can also be present in many non-death-related losses, including illness, injury, and life transitions.
 It reflects a natural, developmental way people adapt to change across the lifespan.

 Experiences That Can Involve Grief